BtheGit/raymarcher/README.md

 - ~~Seams at the bottom of walls showing.~~
 - Refactor casting algorithm from player class to screen class.
 At this point the logic is split with walls in the player and floors in the screen.
 There is some logic in having the player have a cast method (hit scanning and collision detection with NOCs and what not) but for simplicity let's put it all in one place for now.
 - It would be great to reverse the calculations that effectively make every grid reversed.
 That means likely changing the render direction
+- The skybox renders an extra pixel above ceilings, created a single pixel line.
+- Performance is smooth in Chrome, sluggish in FF and Safari.
+This will improve once I stop using such big textures, but it does beg a bit more of precalcing and using lookup tables  (which may also entail working harder to avoid floating points, which I've been lazy about so far.)

 ### Random working notes / Plan